jacksonopp/OpenWaves/docs/get-started.md

 GET  /stations/{username}/hls/{segment}.sig   — RSA signature for the segment
 ```

-The Station actor's `isLive` and `broadcastStatus` fields are updated dynamically based on whether the store has active segments.
+The Station actor's `isLive` and `broadcastStatus` fields are updated dynamically: `isLive` is `true` only if a segment arrived within the last 20 seconds.

 Config additions in `config.yaml`:
 - `keys_dir: keys` — where key pairs are stored (gitignored)